Get answers to common questions about fully managed limited company co-ownership.

 Generally, to the extent such costs are not covered by insurance, the limited company indemnifies owners acting on behalf of the limited company in good faith and in accordance with the limited company operating agreement.
 Owners who act on behalf of the limited company with gross negligence or willful misconduct, or violate the terms of the limited company operating agreement, will not be indemnified by the limited company.

 Can owners decide to run the limited company without Pacaso?

 Pacaso works at the service of its owners.
 If owners decide that Pacaso is not providing adequate service, the owner group can vote to remove Pacaso as the programme manager of the home and self-manage the property.

 Can Pacaso stop me from selling?

-No, owners may sell at any time after 12 months of ownership.
+No, owners may sell at any time once all other shares of their Pacaso have been sold.
 You set your own price, and Pacaso will list and market your share much like a whole home sale.

 Can Pacaso sell the entire property?

 Pacaso can sell the entire property in the unlikely event that more than three shares are in default for more than 90 days, and the shares fail to sell for the loan-to-value ratio of 50%.
 Before a property can be sold, each owner will have the right to purchase the defaulted shares at a discount.